Event-Structures/event-struct/Styleguide.md

 # Code Style Guide

+### General Rules

+* Maximal line length should not exceed 80 characters.

 ### Naming conventions

 * Prefer `snake_case` for the names of function arguments, inductive datatypes, definitions, and lemmas.